ozlabsai/VericodingEBM/README.md

 | Closed-loop CEGIS repair@1 (n=100) | 25% (specialist-guided) | 30% (LLM self-judged) | LLM wins |
 | Marker-leak audit (top-1 delta when `// FAILS` markers stripped) | **−52pp** (averse) | **±5pp** (invariant) | both honest, opposite direction |

-**Honest one-liner.** The specialist beats every static baseline by a wide margin and matches a $200/run frontier LLM on per-line top-3; LLMs match or beat it on the two other measurements.
+The specialist beats every static baseline by a wide margin and matches a $200/run frontier LLM on per-line top-3; LLMs match or beat it on the two other measurements.
 The marker-leak audit reveals three regimes of `// FAILS` dependency in the wild.
 Full numbers and statistical tests in the paper.

 ---